Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

   - [Deploy to Azure](#deploy-to-azure)
   - [Clean up](#clean-up)

+> [!IMPORTANT]
+> `GitHub Copilot App Modernization for Java` is in preview and is subject to change before becoming generally available.

+GitHub Copilot App Modernization for Java (Preview), also referred to as `App Modernization for Java`, assists with app assessment, planning and code remediation.
+It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

+In this workshop, you learn how to use GitHub Copilot App Modernization for Java (Preview) to assess and migrate a sample Java application `asset-manager` to Azure.
+For more information about this sample application, see [Asset Manager](README.md).

 ## About this Project

-This project contains two modules: `web` and `worker`.
+This application consists of two sub-modules, **Web** and **Worker**.
 Both of them contain functions of using storage service and message queue.
 To demonstrate the migration process, this GitHub repository is mainly composed of 3 different branches:

 - [`source`](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/source/asset-manager) branch: The original project before being migrated to Azure service.
 - [`main`](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/main/asset-manager) branch: Only the `web` module is migrated to use Azure service.